-Equation 8.9

-$SF_6 \, \text{Emissions} = (I_B - I_E + P - S - C)$ $Where: \\ SF_6 \, \text{Emissions} = \\ & \text{annual fugitive } SF_6 \, \text{emissions} \\ & \text{the quantity of } SF_6 \, \text{in inventory at the beginning of the year (in storage containers, not in equipment)} \\ & \text{the quantity of } SF_6 \, \text{in inventory at the end of the year (in storage containers, not in equipment)} \\ & \text{purchases/acquisitions of } SF_6. \, \text{This is the sum of all the } SF_6 \, \text{acquired from other entities during the year either in storage or in equipment, including } SF_6 \, \text{purchased from}$ sales/disbursements of SF6.
-This is the sum of all the SF6 sold or otherwise disbursed to other entities during the year either in storage containers or in equipment, including SF6 returned to suppliers, SF6 sent off-site for recycling, and SF6 that is destroyed.
+Equation 8.9 Fug jitive SF 6 Mass Balance Method SF 6 Emissions = = (I B · - I E + P - S - C) Where: SF 6 Emissior ns = annual fugitive SF 6 emissions I B = the quantity of $SF_6$ in inventory at the beginning of the year (in storage containers, not in equipment) I E = the quantity of $SF_6$ in inventory at the end of the year (in storage containers, not in equipment) P = purchases/acquisitions of SF 6 .
+This is the sum of all the SF 6 acquired from other entities during the year either in storage or in equipment, including SF 6 purchased from chemical producers or distributors in bulk, SF 6 purchased from equipment manufacturers or distributors with or inside of equipment, and SF 6 returned to site after off-site recycling.
+S = sales/disbursements of SF 6 .
+This is the sum of all the SF 6 sold or otherwise disbursed to other entities during the year either in storage containers or in equipment, including SF 6 returned to suppliers, SF 6 sent off-site for recycling, and SF 6 that is destroyed.
 Change in total nameplate capacity of equipment (Nameplate Capacity of New Equipment - Nameplate Capacity of Retiring Equipment).
-This is the net increase in the total volume of SF6-using equipment during the year.
+This is the net increase in the total volume of SF 6 -using equipment during the year.
 Note that "total nameplate capacity" refers to the full and proper charge of the equipment rather than to the actual charge, which may reflect leakage.
-This term accounts for the fact that if new manufacturers or distributors with or inside of equipment, and SF6 returned to site after chemical producers or distributors in bulk, SF6 purchased from equipment

-C = equipment is purchased, the SF6 that is used to charge that new equipment should not be counted as an emission.
-On the other hand, it also accounts for the fact that if the amount of SF6 recovered from retiring equipment is less than the nameplate capacity, then the difference between the nameplate capacity and the recovered amount has been emitted.
+C = This term accounts for the fact that if new equipment is purchased, the SF 6 that is used to charge that new equipment should not be counted as an emission.
+On the other hand, it also accounts for the fact that if the amount of SF 6 recovered from retiring equipment is less than the nameplate capacity, then the difference between the nameplate capacity and the recovered amount has been emitted.